Effective contraction of skinning maps: Introduction

 \section{Introduction}

-Let~$M_1$, $M_2$ be hyperbolic manifolds with incompressible boundary, and homeomorphic geometrically finite ends~$E_1\subset M_1$ and~$E_2\subset M_2$.
+Let~$M_1$, $M_2$ be hyperbolic manifolds of finite-type, i.e. the interior of compact 3-manifolds, with incompressible boundary, and homeomorphic geometrically finite ends~$E_1\subset M_1$ and~$E_2\subset M_2$.
 From a topological point of view, since~$M_1$ and~$M_2$ are tame, \cite{AG2004,CG2006}, the surfaces~$S_i$ corresponding to the boundary of the ends~$E_i$ are naturally homeomorphic.
 We can thus glue the two manifolds via an orientation-reversing homeomorphism~$\tau$, and obtain a new topological $3$-manifold~$M=M_1\cup_\tau M_2$.
 Usually, one seeks sufficient conditions for~$M$ to admit a complete hyperbolic metric, which is relevant, for example, in the proof of geometrization for hyperbolic manifolds, \cite{Kap2001}.
 We call this the \emph{glueing problem} for~$M$.
 The \emph{skinning map}, described below, was first introduced by W.~P.~Thurston, exactly to study this glueing problem,~\cite{Th1982}.